-If you want to prevent your content from getting lost in the social media abyss, you need to promote it on the social media platform(s) your audience chooses to spend time on it may be a single platform or many.
-When you design your social media strategy, study your consumers well.
-Identify the channels they frequent the most, know what posts they like to view, and know-how long they stay on the app.
+Identify the most frequent channels, know what posts they like to view, and know how long they stay on the app.
 It will enable you to create a social media strategy that will help you win more customers.

 The new normal has called businesses to invest in digital marketing.
 However, it is not enough to invest in digital marketing alone.
 The reach is limited to your online audience.
-If you want to reach people who still love shopping in stores or consume the newspaper, you should work on an integrated marketing mix.
-Digital marketing should be a part of the mix and not the entire mixture.
+To reach people who still love shopping in stores or consume the newspaper, you should work on an integrated marketing mix.
+Digital marketing should be part of the mix, not the entire mixture.

-We live in an era where content marketing dominates the digital marketing mix as well as search engine optimization.
+We live in an era where content marketing dominates the digital marketing mix and search engine optimization.
 You cannot work on most digital marketing strategies if you don’t have the content to fulfill your needs.

 As a result, working on a good content marketing strategy is important for businesses to thrive in the online era.
-If you want to reach more people, you need to create content constantly.
-This could be a small reel, an infographic, a video, or a blog, depending on your organization’s needs.
+To reach more people, you need to create content constantly.
+Depending on your organization’s needs, this could be a small reel, an infographic, a video, or a blog.

 We have been hearing this for a while now.
 SEO has been called dead for some time now.
 However, this is far from true.
-SEO has evolved in the past few years and has gone from just a link-building or keyword strategy to a completely content-based white hat technique.
+SEO has evolved over the past few years from a link-building or keyword strategy to a completely content-based white-hat technique.

 You can no longer optimize content using keywords alone or link to sites; there is more to SEO now than has ever been in the past.
 You need to work on content, social media, and technical SEO to optimize your business and increase your reach.